mongodb/docs/source/includes/fact-gcp-vpc-limitations.rst

 GCP-backed clusters configured for VPC Peering cannot:

-* Be accessed from any network other than the peered VPCs.
+* Be accessed by using the |service| hostname from outside the peered VPC.
+If the database host's public IP is used and the connecting client's IP address is on the :ref:`IP whitelist <whitelist>`, the cluster can be accessed from outside the VPC.

 * Use |stitch-docs| apps.